AmrAnwar/simple-socialmedia/README.md

 # Simple SocialMedia

-the Views made using FBV(Functional based views) and not CBV (Class based views)
+note: the project made as an exercise and ex for FBV(functional based views), not CBV (Class based views), if you want to check CBV for me please visit this [TODO project](https://github.com/AmrAnwar/ToDoList_Django_Project)

 ------------